It Starts with Culture

 Next Steps

-The Assessment is the beginning of the journey – take advantage of the Short Line Safety Institute’s 700+ years of railroad safety experience to provide follow up guidance, or technical assistance on a specific challenge.
+The assessment is the beginning of the journey – take advantage of the Short Line Safety Institute’s 700+ years of railroad safety experience to provide follow up guidance, or technical assistance on a specific challenge.

 Technical Assistance

-SLSI offers Technical Assistance to railroads that are looking to implement changes with the goal of strengthening their safety culture.
-Examples of assistance include activities such as designing a Safety Action Plan, engaging in strategies to improve safety communications, and offering assistance in building the structure and functionality of a Safety Committee.
+SLSI offers technical assistance to railroads that are looking to implement changes with the goal of strengthening their safety culture.
+Examples of assistance include activities such as designing a safety action plan, engaging in strategies to improve safety communications, and offering assistance in building the structure and functionality of a safety committee.

 SLSI’s industry experts can provide technical assistance, tailored to meet the needs of the requesting railroad, in person or remotely.
+Contact SLSI to discuss how our team can help you.

 Follow-up Assessment

-A Follow-up Assessment may be requested by railroads that participated in an initial Safety Culture Assessment, providing the opportunity to re-examine their safety culture.
-A follow up assessment establishes a new baseline for the railroad, identifies improvements made since the original assessment and identifies new opportunities to continue improving the safety culture on the railroad.
+A follow-up assessment may be requested by railroads that participated in an initial Safety Culture Assessment, providing the opportunity to re-examine their safety culture.
+A follow-up assessment establishes a new baseline for the railroad, identifies improvements made since the original assessment and identifies new opportunities to continue improving the safety culture on the railroad.

 Request a